open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 # First Steps

-# The Big Picture
+## The Big Picture

 Welcome to the first steps for becoming an OLE Virtual Mobile Intern!
-We treat these first steps as a vetting process to prove that you can follow simple instructions before you can progress to working on harder projects in bigger teams.
-Consider them to be the interview for the internship.
+We treat these first steps as a vetting process to prove that you can follow basic instructions before moving on to more complex projects and larger teams.
+Think of this as the interview for the internship.

-If you are selected for the internship after completing the steps, you will be officially invited to join the OLE interns team!
-We’ll add you to the Virtual Interns Discord channel and assign you to a specific team to work on developing and improving OLE’s software.
-Our current projects can be found [here](mi-intern-orientation.md#Familiarize_Yourself_with_Current_Projects_and_Issues).
+If you are selected for the internship after completing the steps, you will be officially invited to join the OLE mobile interns team!
+We’ll add you to our Virtual Interns Discord channel and assign you to a specific team to work on developing and improving OLE’s software.
+Our current mobile projects can be found [here](mi-intern-orientation.md#Familiarize_Yourself_with_Current_Projects_and_Issues).

-Once accepted, you and your team will work on an assignment, and we’ll switch up the assignments each week.
-As part of this internship, you will have the opportunity to work with software and languages including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Vagrant](https://www.vagrantup.com/)**, **[VirtualBox](https://www.virtualbox.org/)**, **[Command Line/Terminal](https://www.w3schools.com/whatis/whatis_cli.asp)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)**, **[Docker](https://www.docker.com/)**, **[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)**, **[JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)**, **[Node.js](https://nodejs.org/en/)**, **[Angular](https://angular.io/)**, **[Java](https://www.tutorialspoint.com/java/index.htm)**, and **[Kotlin](https://kotlinlang.org/)**.
+If you are selected after completing these steps, you'll work with your team on an assignment, and assignments will change weekly.
+During this internship, you will have the opportunity to work with various software and languages including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Vagrant](https://www.vagrantup.com/)**, **[VirtualBox](https://www.virtualbox.org/)**, **[Command Line/Terminal](https://www.w3schools.com/whatis/whatis_cli.asp)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)**, **[Docker](https://www.docker.com/)**, **[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)**, **[JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)**, **[Node.js](https://nodejs.org/en/)**, **[Angular](https://angular.io/)**, **[Java](https://www.tutorialspoint.com/java/index.htm)**, and **[Kotlin](https://kotlinlang.org/)**.

-**NOTE**: This is an unpaid but intensive internship that requires 16 hours of work each week.
-More information about the internship can be found in our [FAQ](mi-faq.md#General_Internship_Questions).
-If you have further questions, don’t hesitate to ask in the Discord Server!
+**NOTE**: This is an unpaid, intensive internship requiring at least 20 hours of work per week.
+You can find more information about the internship in our [FAQ](mi-faq.md#General_Internship_Questions).
+If you have additional questions, feel free to ask in the Discord server!

-# The Steps
+## The Steps

 Social coding is a huge part of any open source and collaborative project, and the Open Learning Exchange (OLE) is no different.
-In the following series of steps, you will learn about Markdown, Vagrant, Docker, Git, GitHub, GitHub issues, GitHub pull requests, etc. You will also be introduced to OLE’s digital library that hosts the learning materials – [Planet](https://github.com/open-learning-exchange/planet), and it's companion android app [myPlanet](https://github.com/open-learning-exchange/myplanet).
+In the following series of steps, you will learn about Markdown, Vagrant, Docker, Git, GitHub, GitHub issues, GitHub pull requests, etc. You'll also be introduced to OLE's digital library, [Planet](https://github.com/open-learning-exchange/planet), and its companion Android app, [myPlanet](https://github.com/open-learning-exchange/myplanet).

-Because these steps are simple, we expect high-quality work, which may take a longer time.
-We want to see that you are capable of using or learning how to use these tools (writing good GitHub issues, creating pull requests, navigating the Planet, using Vagrant and Docker, etc.).
-These steps may seem easy, but we want you to impress us with good GitHub etiquette and quality Markdown.
-The bare minimum would be to just passively follow the steps; you should do further reading about the tools/languages we use so you can further your understanding and relieve confusion if you're unclear about how something works. **Treat these steps as learning opportunities!** The GitHub and Markdown skills you practice here are very important for both this internship and a future software development career.
+These steps may seem simple, but we expect high-quality work, which might require extra time.
+We want to see that you can use, or learn to use, these tools effectively — including writing clear GitHub issues, creating proper pull requests, navigating Planet, using Vagrant and Docker, etc. Just passively following the steps is the bare minimum; instead, aim to impress us with excellent GitHub etiquette and well-structured Markdown.

+Take the opportunity to read more about the tools and languages we use to deepen your understanding and reduce confusion. **Treat these steps as learning opportunities!** The GitHub and Markdown skills you practice in first steps are crucial for both this internship and a future career in software development.

-The MDwiki has plenty of resources to help you complete the steps.
-There is a list of useful links at the end of each step.
-We also created a [FAQ page](mi-faq.md) where you can find the answers to some commonly asked questions.
-This page has even more [useful links and video tutorials](mi-faq.md#Helpful_Links) that will help you become familiar with the tools/languages we use.
-For anything that is not on the FAQ page, Google and Stack Exchange are your friends :)
+The MDwiki offers plenty of resources to help you complete these steps.
+You'll find a list of useful links at the end of each step.
+We also have an [FAQ page](mi-faq.md) with answers to commonly asked questions.
+This page also includes more [helpful links and video tutorials](mi-faq.md#Helpful_Links) to help you become familiar with the tools and languages we use.
+If you can't find what you need on the FAQ page, Google and Stack Exchange are great additional resources. :)

-**We also want you to keep us updated a relatively good amount in the Discord chat as you complete these steps.
-We will ask you to send us messages, links, and screenshots along the First Steps, and we will use this to track your progress, so please do not forget to do so.**
+**We also would like you to keep us regularly updated in the Discord channel as you complete these steps.
+We will ask you to send messages, links, and screenshots along the way, which we'll use to track your progress.
+Please make sure not to miss this, as it's crucial for us to track your work.**

-A very large part of these steps is finding problems with these steps and this MDwiki, so take note of any issues that you run into or suggestions for improvement while doing these steps.
-Think of it as improving these steps and this MDwiki for future interns.
+A significant part of these steps is identifying problems or suggesting improvements for this MDwiki.
+As you complete the steps, take note of any issues you encounter or ideas for enhancements.
+This helps improve the MDwiki and these steps for future interns.

-There is no official deadline to complete these steps, but most candidates who are approved for the internship program finished the steps within 7-8 days.
+While there's no official deadline for completing these steps, most successful candidates finish them within 7-8 days.
 Good luck!

 ## Step 0 - Prerequisites